hawi-claire/alx-system_engineering-devops/0x19-postmortem/README.md

-The case of the Vanishing Varnish: A Postmortem
+The case of the Vanishing Varnish: A Postmortem.
 Issue Summary

 Duration: 1 hour and 15 minutes (14:30 UTC to 15:45 UTC, October 26, 2023).